niklasbaranski/niklasbaranski/README.md

 - 💞️ I’m 16 years old
 - 👀 I’m interested in JavaScript
 - 🌱 I’m currently learning Ionic-Angular
-- 📫 How to reach me:
+- 📫 How to reach me Discord: @Niklas#2290
-  Discord: @Niklas#2290

 <!---
 niklasbaranski/niklasbaranski is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.